stacks-network/docs/src/pages/smart-contracts/signing-transactions.md

 await openContractCall(opts);
 ```

-When calling `openContractCall`, you need to specify a few details.
-Here is the exact interface that describes what options you have:
+There are some required parameters needed when calling `openContractCall`.
+Here is the exact interface which describes what options you have:

 ```tsx
 interface ContractCallOptions {